JasonMGross/JasonMGross.github.io/README.md

 GRANT EXECUTE ON WeightDB.* TO 'WeightAppUser'@'%';
 ````

-&emsp; When creating the new data tables, I chose to consolidate the data storing each user’s target weight in the users table rather than a third table in order to reduce complexity and eliminate unnecessarily repetitive data.
-This only required adding a field to the user table and the original target weight table could be eliminated.
-There was a second design challenge involving field data types for the tables.
-The original application exclusively used strings for all field data types.
-This was likely a design choice to make the functionality easier to program.
+&emsp; When creating the new data tables, I chose to consolidate the user’s target weight into the users table rather than in a third table.
+This reduces complexity and eliminates unnecessary data repetition.
+This only required adding a new field to the user table and the original target weight table could be eliminated.
+There was a second design challenge involving data types for the fields in the data tables.
+The original application exclusively used strings for all fields.
+This was likely a design choice to make the application easier to program.
 I chose instead to use appropriate numeric data types for each floating point numeric field and implement proper parsing and error handling in the application code.
 Storing numerical data properly will eliminate confusion with future troubleshooting and development.

 ````sql